-The WOW Poster provides riders with pragmatic tips and tools explaining the ISES academic approach without difficult words, with a dash of humor and a honderd appealing cartoons.
+The ISES-WOW Poster provides riders with pragmatic tips and tools explaining the ISES academic approach without difficult words, with a dash of humor and a hundred appealing cartoons.

-WOW is ment for ALL who love horses or are interested in horse welfare.
+WOW is meant for ALL who love horses or are interested in horse welfare.
 The academic approach of sustainable training: applied equitation science in a charming and understandable way.

 Riding horses should not be taken lightly.
 It is unnatural for the horse, but it is also unnatural for you as a human.
 So, if you want to do good for your horse and good for yourself, then this requires knowledge about the horse, horses mirror your own behaviour and you have to adopt clear guidelines for the way you train your horse.
 Unfortunately, riding is not pure science: there is not one method that fits every horse-rider combination.
 However, there are certain directions and guidelines which can help you to train more sustainable.
 The 10 ISES guidelines indeed seem to point in that direction.
 WOW found a way to translate these guidelines in a playful, effective way and made it tangible to implement them in practice.
 In our eyes this is absolutely a way forward and we do stimulate you to explore them.
 It will help you to embrace new insights”